MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md

 **Applies to:  Machine Learning Server**

-'azureml-model-management-sdk' is a custom library that provides classes and functions for deploying and managing an analytic web service that is backed by a Python or R code block or script.
+'azureml-model-management-sdk' is a custom library developed by Microsoft.
+This library provides classes and functions for deploying and managing analytic web services that are backed by Python or R code block / scripts.

 This topic is a high-level description of library functionality.
 These classes and functions can be called directly.
 For syntax and other details, see the individual function help topics in the table of contents.